Psykotikism/Mutant_Tanks/INFORMATION.md

 		"Administration"
 		{
 			// This is the Mutant Tank type that the admin will spawn with.
-			// Note: If the "Spawn Mode" setting under the "Plugin Settings/Human Support" section is set to "1", the admin will be prompted a menu asking if the admin wants to use this type.
+			// Note: If the "Spawn Mode" setting under the "Plugin Settings/Human Support" section is set to "1", the admin will be prompted with a menu asking if the admin wants to use this type.
 			// --
 			// 0: OFF, use the randomization feature.
 			// 1-500: ON, the type that will be favorited.